Dusty-Hordofel/biloko-mern-ecommerce/README.md

 XIV.
 Advance Searching and Filtering (9 Different Ways)

 138. Search Filter Backend
       I. create a search endpoint, handleQuery and searchFilters controller

 139. Search Redux Setup
       NB: Implement search feature in the navbar
       I. create searchReducer
       II. create forms-><Search/> & import it in nav-><Header/>

 140. Shop Page
+      I. create <Shop/> and import it in App.js

+                   I. import getProductsByCount() to show the limited number of product II. import <ProductCard/>
+                   III. create [products, setProducts] to store product & [loading, setLoading] to show loading IV. loadAllProducts() using useEffect.
+                   V. add Shop in the <Header/>

 141. Search By Text
 142. Filter By Price Range Backend
 143. Filter By Price Range Frontend
 144. Filter By Categories Backend
 145. Filter By Categories Frontend
 146. Filter By Star Rating Backend
 147. Filter By Sub Category Backend
 148. Filter By Sub Category Frontend
 149. Filter By Shipping Color and Brand Backend
 150. Filter By Brands Frontend
 151. Filter By Colors Frontend
 152. Filter By Shipping Frontend

 XV.
 Add to Cart